SKaul94/quick-fill-20/README.md

 npm install
-gulp generic # generates build directory gulp dist-install # generates distribution files and dist
+gulp generic # generates build directory gulp dist-install # generates distribution files and dist cp -ipr ./build/generic/* ../quick-fill-20 # copies relevant files into QuickFill Directory
-# gulp minified # optional: generate new directory with minified files
-cp -ipr ./build/generic/* ../quick-fill-20 # copies relevant files into QuickFill Directory
 ```

-Otherwise simply use "pdfjs-dist": "^3.9.179" in dependencies in package.json.
+Otherwise simply use "pdfjs-dist": "^4.1.367" in dependencies in package.json.

 ## PDF.js Issue #16723
 `textContent` has the stored user's value and `fieldFormattedValues` look to has the default value, you can see that `fieldFormattedValues` has more precedence than `textContent`.